JetBrains-Research/viktor/README.md

 Publishing
 ----------

-You can do it with a one-liner
+You can publish a new release with a one-liner

 ```bash
 ./gradlew clean assemble test generatePomFileForMavenJavaPublication bintrayUpload